Free interactive D&D 5e SRD stat block

 How to run Riding Horse

-A riding horse is the campaign's logistics layer in muscle form.
-The stat block does the work most GMs forget to lean on: 60 ft. of walking speed, Strength 16, and a 13-HP cushion that makes it durable enough to survive one ambush but fragile enough that the players have to actually care.
-Treat the horse as a named NPC with a personality, not a vehicle slot.
-The party will protect a horse with a name and let an unnamed horse die in the first crossbow volley.
+A riding horse is the campaign's logistics layer.
+The stat block does what most GMs forget to track: 60 ft. of walking speed, Strength 16 for hauling, and 13 HP that makes it vulnerable enough to matter.
+Treat the horse as a named NPC with personality, not a vehicle slot.
+The party will risk themselves to protect a horse with a name and let an unnamed horse die in the first volley.

-A mounted PC moves at 60 ft. per round on the horse's turn (if it's a controlled mount) and can take the Disengage or Dash action with the mount.
-That doubles the party's overland pace and changes the geometry of a chase.
-The horse can carry a Medium PC plus 240 lb. of gear at base capacity, which is the difference between hauling out the dragon hoard and leaving half of it in the cave.
+A mounted PC moves at 60 ft. per round on the horse's turn (if the horse is controlled) and can take Disengage or Dash with the mount.
+That doubles the party's overland pace and changes the geometry of pursuits.
+The horse can carry a Medium PC plus 240 lb. of gear, which is the difference between hauling out the dragon hoard and leaving half of it in the cave.

 In combat the horse is not a weapon.
-AC 11, no listed actions in the SRD entry.
-A nervous horse will improvise a kick if cornered (around +5 to hit, 2d4+3 bludgeoning), but the right play is almost always to dismount before the fight.
+AC 11 and the Hooves action averages 7 damage per hit.
+The right play is almost always to dismount before the fight.
 A panicked horse needs an Animal Handling check to control.
-A failed check at the wrong moment can carry a charging paladin past the enemy line and into a hedge.
+A failed check at the wrong moment can carry a charging paladin past the enemy line and into a ditch.

 The exit condition is rest and feed.
-Riding horses need 8 hours of rest in a 24-hour day or they take Exhaustion levels.
-The party will forget this until the second Exhaustion level, and that's the right time to let them.
+Riding horses need 8 hours in a 24-hour day or they take Exhaustion.
+The party will forget this until the second level, and that is the right time to let them.

 Have the stable hand at the inn name the horse before the party does.
 The party then has to live with whatever the stable hand picked.